Red Storm (computing)

-Red Storm is intended for capability computing.
-That is, a single application can be run on the entire system.
+Red Storm was intended for capability computing.
+That is, a single application could be run across the entire system.
 This is in contrast to cluster-style capacity computing, in which portions of a cluster are assigned to run different applications.
 The performance of the memory subsystem, the processor, and the network must be in proper balance to achieve adequate application progress across the entire machine.
-System software plays a key role as well.
-The Portals network programming API is used to ensure inter-processor communication can scale as large as the entire system, and has been used on many different supercomputers, including the Intel Teraflops and Paragon.
-The compute processors use a custom lightweight kernel operating system named Catamount, which is based on the operating system of ASCI Red called "Cougar".
-A userspace implementation of the Lustre file system, named liblustre, was ported to the Catamount environment using the libsysio library to provide POSIX-like semantics.
+System software played a key role as well.
+The Portals network programming API was used to ensure inter-processor communication can scale as large as the entire system, and was used on many different supercomputers, including the Intel Teraflops and Paragon.
+The compute processors use a custom lightweight kernel operating system named Catamount, which was based on the operating system of ASCI Red called "Cougar".
+A userspace implementation of the Lustre file system, named liblustre, was ported to the Catamount environment using libsysio library to provide POSIX-like semantics.
 This filesystem client ran in the single-threaded Catamount environment without interrupts, and only serviced IO requests when explicitly allowed by the application, to reduce jitter introduced by background file system operations.

 Red Storm was decommissioned in 2012.